 Design & Inspiration

 The control sticks are equally well-constructed.
-They’re fashioned from black aluminum, with the two sides secured by screws instead of clips.
+They’re fashioned from black plastic, with the two sides secured by screws instead of clips.
 The buttons are plastic, but they’re well protected from damage.
 Not only that, but the plastic construction makes them comfortable to touch and operate.
-The two engine control switches are metal, though.
-They extend upwards from the base, so a metal construction is necessary to ensure durability.
+The two engine control switches are plastic, though.
+They extend upwards from the base, so a solid-feeling construction is necessary to ensure durability.
 There’s also a mode selector toggle, which is constructed from cream colored plastic.